9ae/bagel/femmenoir/draft3-outline.md

 Ken goes back to work.
 Diane's phone beeps, the woman replied and saids this Thursday works for her.
 But Diane decides to call it off.

+### O. Their first date

+<u>Setting</u>
+Italian restaurant in Bayside
+*Feeling* excitement

+<u>Start</u>
+Characters:
+- **Ken** feels giddy
+- **Diane** a little uncertain but hopeful

+<u>What happens</u>
+*What do we want to show?* They are similar in unlikely ways *How?* Ken wanted to be a jazz musician.
+Diane wanted to be a composer.
+The truth is that Diane is better with Elanor who is a more classical player.
+And we will slowly uncover that in the end.
+Diane is the oldest sister in the family, so she must choose a career path that provided.

+<u>Exit</u>
+Stumble onto a jazz band in the streets.
+They kiss
+Diane: Some times when you aren't exactly looking, you stumble upon what exactly you need.

+### P. Talking about their dreams in bed

+<u>Setting</u>
+Diane's apartment.
+Start of with her keyboard, and sheets of handwritten sheet music.
+Discarded clothes near it.
+Sunlit bedroom.
+*Feeling* serene

+<u>Start</u>
+Characters:
+- **Ken** feels guilty, is a little detached
+- **Diane** looking foundly at Ken as if she's found the one.

+<u>What happens</u>
+*What do we want to show?* Diane is falling in love.
+Convo circle backs to during first date

+<u>Exit</u>
+Diane is so headover heels, but something Ken said leaves her to be suspicious.